ENGL3602 Shakespeare: Page, Stage, Screen

 - Details for undergraduate courses

-- Level 3 option in the English and Cultural Studies major sequence
+- Level 3 option in the English Literary Studies major sequence

 - Category B broadening unit for students

 - Level 3 elective

 - This unit explores Shakespeare's original texts as the basis for understanding creative decisions that shape filmic versions of Shakespeare's plays and theatre performance.
 Focusing on literary and dramatic elements which underpin Shakespeare's complex plays and their realisation in performance, intellectual, historical and cultural contexts of Shakespeare's ideas and different approaches to performing Shakespeare throughout history, the unit encourages students to think critically about individual directorial approaches to issues supported by Shakespeare's works, and about the works' continued relevance in our world.